-A 350-space parking facility will be provided at the station, in addition to bicycle parking and lockers.
+The station’s 350-space parking facility also has bicycle parking and lockers.

 Although directly adjacent to the historic Santa Fe Depot, the Monrovia station does not include use of the historic structure.
-At this time, plans for the historic depot have not been finalized; however, the city of Monrovia intends to include the depot in the Station Square Transit Village.
+The city of Monrovia intends to redevelop the depot as part of their Station Square Transit Village development.

 Exciting future growth in the City of Monrovia is anticipated to occur in the Station Square Transit Village.
 This area is bounded by Evergreen Road to the north, Shamrock Avenue to the east, Duarte Road to the south, and Magnolia Avenue to the west.